SOLE-R1: Video-Language Reasoning as the Sole Reward for On-Robot Reinforcement Learning: Experiments

 \subsection{General spatial and vision-language reasoning}

-In Table \ref{tab:ssr_improvement}, SOLE-R1 shows improved performance on three general vision reasoning benchmarks relative to baselines. \textbf{SOLE-R1 achieves consistent gains over the strong SSR spatial reasoning model across SpatialBench, SSRBench, and CV-Bench}.
+SOLE-R1 achieves consistent gains over the strong SSR spatial reasoning model across SpatialBench, SSRBench, and CV-Bench (Table \ref{tab:ssr_improvement}).
 This suggests our data synthesis and training recipe not only yields strong progress prediction, but also improves general-purpose reasoning in these settings.